 The Department of Public Safety operates a shuttle for people with temporary and/or permanent disabilities Monday through Friday 7 a.m. to 6 p.m.
 Students must contact Student Disabilities Services at (415) 422-2613 to be approved for the disability list.
 Employees must contact Human Resources at (415) 422-6707 to be approved to the disability list.

-At night, the shuttle operates as a Night Safety Shuttle for community members sponsored in part by ASUSF Senate.
+At night, the shuttle operates as a Night Safety Shuttle for community members, sponsored in part by ASUSF Senate.
 For more information, see the Crime Prevention section of this report or visit the Public Safety website at https://myusf.usfca.edu/public-safety-transportation/usf-shuttle-services.

 Guaranteed Trip Home Program

-The Guaranteed Trip Home Program is available to faculty and staff whom either carpool or take public transit to work.
+The Guaranteed Trip Home Program is available to faculty and staff who either carpool or take public transit to work.
 The program is intended for those employees who live within the Bay Area and are faced with an emergency that requires an immediate departure from campus to home.
 If you are an employee who finds yourself in need of assistance, contact Public Safety Dispatch at (415) 422-4201.

-The University of San Francisco provides a number of commuter incentive programs and services to the University community.
-These programs have been implemented in order to comply with the State of California’s Clean Air Quality Act, American Disabilities Act, and in a constant effort to better manage University parking resources.
+The University of San Francisco provides a number of commuter incentive programs and services to the university community.
+These programs have been implemented in order to comply with the State of California’s Clean Air Quality Act, American Disabilities Act, and in a constant effort to better manage university parking resources.

-Tips to Stay Safe while Ridesharing
+Tips to Stay Safe while In-Person Driver Ridesharing

 Call and wait for your driver inside.